 There has been little immigration since the 19th century.
-New Zealand-born people made up 89.8% of the Southland population in 2013, compared with 74.8% for all New Zealand.
+New Zealand-born people made up 89.8% of the Southland population in 2013, compared with 74.8% for the country as a whole.

 Half the region’s population lives in Invercargill city, and Gore is the largest town.
 Other towns include Mataura, Bluff, Winton, Riverton and Te Anau.

 Southland is rich in natural resources.
 Its farmlands are highly productive, and it has large reserves of sub-bituminous coal and hydroelectric power.
 There is also the potential to benefit from deep-sea oilfields.
 Thousands of Southlanders work in processing local resources, including at freezing works, dairy and fish factories, and sawmills.